achou11/no-virtual-dom/README.md

 ## Contribute

-Any contributions to these repo are encouraged!
+Any contributions to this repo are encouraged!
 Add to the existing sections or add a new section if you think it's appropriate to.
 The only thing I suggest when adding to the list(s) is to maintain alphabetical order, just so it's easier to navigate :)